Mikel Arteta

-Mikel Arteta Amatriain (born 26 March 1982) is a Spanish professional football manager and former player who is the manager of club Arsenal.
+Mikel Arteta Amatriain (/eu/; born 26 March 1982) is a Spanish professional football manager and former player who is the manager of club Arsenal F.C.

-Arteta began his senior club career at Barcelona in 1999, but limited playing time led to a loan move to Paris Saint-Germain in 2001, where he won the UEFA Intertoto Cup in his second season.
-Arteta joined Rangers in 2002 for £6 million and won the league and league cup in his debut season, scoring a 93rd-minute penalty on the final day.
+Arteta played as a midfielder in his playing career.
+He began his senior club career at FC Barcelona in 1999, but limited playing time led to a loan move to Paris Saint-Germain in 2001, where he won the UEFA Intertoto Cup in his second season.
+Arteta joined Rangers F.C. in 2002 for £6 million and won the league and league cup in his debut season, scoring a 93rd-minute penalty on the final day.
 After a brief return to his hometown club Real Sociedad, Arteta signed for Everton in 2005 and was named the club's Player of the Season twice.
 He joined Arsenal in 2011 for £10 million and won two FA Cups before retiring in 2016.
 Arteta represented Spain through several youth levels but never played for the senior national team.

-Arteta was appointed as an assistant coach to Pep Guardiola at Manchester City in 2016.
-He returned at Arsenal in a managerial capacity in 2019 and won the FA Cup in his debut season.
-Arteta has since gone onto become Arsenal's eighth-longest serving manager.
+Arteta was appointed as an assistant coach to Pep Guardiola at Manchester City F.C. in 2016.
+He returned to Arsenal as manager in 2019 and won the FA Cup in his debut season and their first Premier League title in 22 years in 2026.
+Arteta has since become Arsenal's seventh-longest serving manager by games managed and the longest-serving current Premier League manager.